sbland/python_for_modellers_guides/setup_python_environment.md

 # 5. Git pull the required Repository

 To obtain the files for the project go to the project git page then find the url to download (On github this is the green `Code` button).
-You will need to use the `HTTPS` link unless you have SSH setup.
+You will need to use the `HTTPS` link unless you have SSH setup (Check project README.md).
 Note if you have two factor auth setup your password will be an access token instead of your password.

 Run `git clone <REPO_URL>` inside the directory you want to copy to.

-# 6. Setup and activate a Python virtual environment

-Using a virtual environment in Python is important.
-It means anything you install will just be installed in this environment so you do not get version conflicts when switching between projects.

-To create a virtual environment first type `python -v` to check you have the correct version (You may need to use `python3` instead).
-Then run `python -m venv venv`.
-This will create a new virtual environment called **venv**.
-To activate the environment (from powershell) type `./venv/Scripts/activate.ps1`.
-If this has worked you should see `(venv)` at the start of the line.

-To deactivate type `deactivate`.
+### SSH
+If using ssh follow steps here : https://github.com/sbland/python_for_modellers_guides/blob/main/using_version_control.md#ssh

 # 7. Install the required python dependencies